 2. Moisture Wicking Compression Socks

 Hiking involves a lot of sweating.
-That’s why you should buy a sock that will keep your foot and the calf area dry.
+It would be best to buy a sock that will keep your foot and the calf area dry.

 Moisture can result in discomfort and also lead to the formation of blisters.

 A compression sock with anti-moisture properties will help you remain comfortable throughout the long hike.
-You should buy a sock with moisture-wicking properties to ensure that the feet remain dry and comfortable as you hike along the trail.
+It would be best to buy a sock with moisture-wicking properties to ensure that the feet remain dry and comfortable as you hike along the trail.

-You should buy compression socks that will offer the right amount of cushioning.
-The amount of cushioning that is best depends on the route you will take and the expected weather conditions.
+It would be best to buy compression socks that will offer the right amount of cushioning.
+The best cushioning amount depends on the route you will take and the expected weather conditions.

 Thicker socks offer extra protection when backpacking or running.
 However, thick socks cause more sweat as compared to lighter compression socks.